jasonbot/weblog/content/engineering-virtues/hate-what-you-know.md

 draft = false
 +++

+> You should be familiar enough with your tools to be able list critical things about them, even though they're what you still choose to use every day.

 The title _Hate What You Know_ is admittedly vague, I know!
 There are a handful of directions I'll go with it, bear with me.
 And at least to some extent I don't mean "hate," I just mean "know well."

 I'm an advocate of being a craftsperson out of anger.
 Do things because they need doing and dammit, you can't live in a world where this problem isn't solved anymore.